Kajolrashmi18/Feedback-system-for-Government-Agency/README.md

 [Sublime (Text editor)](https://download.sublimetext.com/Sublime%20Text%20Build%203211%20Setup.exe)

 ## INSTALLATION:
+* Install Sublime Text Editor

+Step 1:Download the .exe file given in the downloads.\
+step 2:Run the file\
+step 3:Install the application.\

+* Install Xampp Server

 [NOTE: Unpack the package to your USB stick or a partition of your choice.
 There it must be on the highest level like E:\ or W:\.
 It will